It’s possible for parents to help their children to practice for the SAT.

 Parental pep talks can help test-engrossed students to keep things in perspective.
 Although an SAT score is a significant factor in many college admissions decisions, it’s not the only (or primary) factor universities take into consideration when evaluating applicants.
 Most admissions committees review a student’s academic record, school and community involvement, personal statement, and letters of support.

-Some schools have even moved to a “test optional” admissions policy in recent years, including Wake Forest University, the University of Chicago, and Texas A&M University.
-(Students at those universities are not required to submit an SAT or ACT score with their application.)
+Some schools have even moved to a “test optional” admissions policy in recent years.
+This means students are not required to submit an SAT or ACT score with their application.
 Open communication about the college admissions process can help students to focus on the short-term tasks at hand.

 Getting Started

 The SAT isn’t the only aspect of college planning students might want or need help with.
-Parents may be enlisted to lend a hand with determining a major, researching schools to apply to, making college visits, and completing applications.
-(They’ll also likely be asked to help with the college application costs.
-And, many students apply to more than one university.)
+You may be enlisted to lend a hand with researching schools to apply to, choosing a major, making college visits, and proof-reading essays and applications.

 SoFi Private Student Loans